 (a) Summary offense of harboring a dangerous dog. – Any person who has beenattacked by one or more dogs, or anyone on behalf of such person, a person whose domestic animal has been killed or injured without provocation, the State Dog Warden or the local police officer may file a complaint before a district justice, charging the owner or keeper of such a dog with harboring a dangerous dog.
 The owner or the keeper of the dog shall be guilty of the summary offense of harboring a dangerous dog if the district justice finds beyond a reasonabledoubt that the following elements of the offense have been proven:

 (1) The dog has done one or more of the following:

-(i) Inflicted severe injury on a human being without provocation on public or
+(i) Inflicted severe injury on a human being without provocation on public or private property.

 (ii) Killed or inflicted severe injury on a domestic animal without provocation while off the owner’s property.

 (iii) Attacked a human being without provocation.

 (iv) Been used in the commission of a crime.

 (2) The dog has either or both of the following: